damienmarchandfr/mailboxlayer-node-client/README.md

     npm run test:docker

-## Connectors that can be used with this lib
+## Connectors that can be used with this library

 ![redis](https://image.ibb.co/hRz07U/redis.png)